birdieKim/data-structure-lite/README.md

     return false;
   }
 };
-// if you have 10 as data of the first node, 2 as the max number of children that the parent node can have
+// If you have 10 as data of the first node, 2 as the max number of children that the parent node can have
-// and a function for checking the equality between nodes var tree = new Tree(10, 2, equalFunc);
+// and a function for checking the equality between nodes
+// If the equalFunc is undefined, the default function would be same as above. var tree = new Tree(10, 2, equalFunc);
 ```
 Examples: